 An agency's Authorized Personnel (those people which the agency designates as allowed to access/view/handle criminal history record information) do not need to come to DPS for training.
 Authorized Personnel must complete the following training:

-CJIS Online Security & Awareness Training (click on the CJIS Online tab to the left for more information).
+CJIS Online Security & Awareness Training (click on the CJIS Online tab above for more information).

-Your agency's privacy & security training, which consists of basic privacy and security rules and your agency's policies/procedures for criminal history handling, is the other component of training authorized personnel must complete.
+Your agency’s privacy & security training, which consists of basic privacy and security rules, and your agency’s policies/procedures for criminal history handling, is the other component of training authorized personnel must complete.

 Can my agency give an applicant a copy of his/her own criminal history?
 No. Under current state law, this would be an unauthorized dissemination of criminal history.
 If applicants feel that their Arizona criminal history is inaccurate, they can contact the DPS Criminal History Records Unit for a “review and challenge” packet.

 How will my agency know when it has been selected for a routine compliance audit?
 When an agency has been selected for a routine compliance audit, the agency ASC will be notified in writing approximately 30 days in advance.
 Routine audits review requirements in the area of general administration, fingerprint submissions, privacy and security, and training of Authorized Personnel.
 For more information, go to the "Overview" page.